tjvantoll/GOChecklists/README.md

 ## Running the app

-ShinyDex runs on the web, on iOS, and on Android.
+GOChecklists runs on the web, on iOS, and on Android.
 Here are the commands you need to run the app on all three platforms.

 ### Web